Pre-Registration Checklist

 - Register for an Orientation Session

-- Register for an Advising Session
+- Register for an Advising Support and Registration Session

 - Confirm Your Math Placement